OI-wiki/i18n/docs/intro/faq.md

 Reference: <https://help.github.com/articles/syncing-a-fork/> 。

-### How to update if the previous dependencies are installed
+### How to update if the old dependencies are installed

 ```bash
 pip install -U -r requirements.txt